Benedikt05/BetterAltay/BUILDING.md

 ### Note
 Preprocessor requires that the `cpp` (c preprocessor) is available in your PATH.

-## Building `PocketMine-MP.phar`
+## Building `BetterAltay.phar`
 Run `composer make-server` using your preferred PHP binary.
-It'll drop a `PocketMine-MP.phar` into the current working directory.
+It'll drop a `BetterAltay.phar` into the current working directory.

 You can also use the `--out` option to change the output filename.